AviAgnihotri/ML-Models/README.md

 **_6. IPL Win Probability Predictor:_**
 The IPL Win Probability Predictor is a machine learning program that predicts the win probability of a team in an Indian Premier League (IPL) match based on historical data.
 It uses a supervised learning algorithm called logistic regression to model the relationship between various features of a cricket match and the probability of a team winning.

+**_7. Bank Customer Churn Predictor Model:_**
+The model is built using H2O AutoML, a powerful automated machine learning library that simplifies the process of training and selecting the best model for a given dataset.
+We used H2O AutoML to automatically train and select the best model for this dataset.
+AutoML searches for the best combination of algorithms and hyperparameters to optimize the model's performance.
+We used a 5-fold cross-validation to evaluate the model's performance on unseen data.